calumgrant/logical/docs/synopsis.md

 Entities are values that can be stored in predicates.
 They can be strings (`"Tom"`), at-strings (`@Tom`), integers (`123`), floats (`3.14`) or Boolean (`true`|`false`).

 # Rules
 There is no distinction between extensionals and intensionals in Logical.
 All predicates can have both facts and rules.
-Predicates with no facts or rules are taken to be empty.
+Predicates with no facts or rules are empty.

 Simple rules:
 ```